On the Motivic Homotopy Type of Algebraic Stacks: Introduction

-\textbf{Acknowledgements.} I would like to thank Roberto Pirisi and Tuomas Tajakka for helpful discussions.
-I also thank Amit Hogadi, Siddharth Mathur and Andrew Kresch for their comments on this note and Utsav Choudhury for teaching me about motives with compact support.\\ The author was supported by the Swiss National Science Foundation (SNF), project 200020\_178729 during the course of this work.
+\textbf{Acknowledgements.} Neeraj Deshmukh would like to thank Roberto Pirisi and Tuomas Tajakka for helpful discussions.
+He also thanks Amit Hogadi, Siddharth Mathur, Kestutis Cesnavicius and Andrew Kresch for their comments on this note and Utsav Choudhury for teaching him about motives with compact support.\\ The authors would like to thank the referee for their comments.\\ N.D. was supported by the Swiss National Science Foundation (SNF), project 200020\_178729 during the course of this work.
 He also acknowledges the support of the University of Zurich under the UZH Postdoc Grant, Verf\"{u}gung Nr.
-FK-22-111.
+FK-22-111.\\ Jack Hall was partially supported by the Australian Research Council DP210103397 and FT210100405.